 About Lab Grown Diamonds

 Lab grown diamonds are more beautiful and affordable than anything we will get out of the earth.
-We're replicating the earth's natural process of crystallizing carbon into brilliant diamonds that are chemically, optically and physically identical to earth-mined diamonds, but they are priced up to 40% less and come free of any humanitarian and or environmental abuse.
-Think of this as making ice in your freezer versus getting it from a glacier.
+We're replicating the earth's natural process of crystallizing carbon into brilliant diamonds that are chemically, optically and physically identical to earth-mined diamonds, but come priced up to 40% less, and free of any humanitarian abuse.
+Think of this as making ice in your freezer versus getting it from a glacier; both are ice regardless of the origin.

 Shop Lab-Grown Diamonds